DerGuru/The-Resonant/Chapters/P2-14 - Night Measurement.md

 “Two more windows,” Lina said.
 “Then we stop pretending to be statues.”

 They counted.
-The first window—nothing.
-The second—also nothing.
+The first window - nothing.
+The second - also nothing.
 The storm lost interest in being spectacular.
 The tower line on the ridge steadied its blink to the kind of rhythm that makes pilots trust and poets bored.

 “Last pass,” Jason said.
 “One more rail, then home.”